aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 doc.Save(ArtifactsDir + "PdfSaveOptions.PdfDigitalSignature.pdf", options);
 {{< /highlight >}}

+## Retrieve the Digital Signature Value

+Aspose.Words also provides the ability to retrieve the digital signature value from a digitally signed document as a byte array using the [SignatureValue](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/digitalsignature/signaturevalue/) property.

+The following code example shows how to obtain the digital signature value as a byte array from a document:

+EXAMPLE

 ## Remove Digital Signatures

 Aspose.Words allows you to remove all digital signatures from a signed document using the [RemoveAllSignatures](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/digitalsignatureutil/removeallsignatures/#removeallsignatures/) method.